m2osw/snapwebsites/README.md

 lock.
 All those we checked would have one central computer that would do the lock/unlock work.
-If that computer failed, you would lose the existing locks and for a moment you could not use locks, possibly creating quite a problem (blocking all accesses until the lock gets repaired.)
+If that computer failed, you would lose the existing locks and for a moment you could not use locks, possibly creating quite a problem (blocking all accesses until the lock computer gets repaired.)

 Our implementation, instead, is capable of doing a distributed lock.
-This means thatif any one computer goes down, `snaplock` continues to work seemlessly.
+This means that if any one computer goes down, `snaplock` continues to work seemlessly.
 At some point we will write the necessary code to limit the number of computers used in a lock to just 3 to 5 instead of the entire cluster which makes it somewhat slow (we don't lock